razshare/frizzante-docs/docs/web-sockets.md

-You can upgrade http requests to server sent events with `response.SendWsUpgrade()`.
+You can upgrade http requests to server sent events with `res.SendWsUpgrade()`.

 `main.go`
 ```go